anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Make it your habit not to be critical about small things.
+Quote: Never explain - your friends do not need it and your enemies will not believe you anyway.

-By: Edward Everett Hale
+By: Elbert Hubbard